$864,212.16 raised ~ goal of: $1,000,000.00

 Schoenbrun Challenge Grant

-We are thrilled to announce that Board member Benjamin Schoenbrun and his wife Inga Schoenbrun have made a matching grant of $500,000 to our new secondary school’s Science, Technology, Engineering and Math (STEM) Program.
+We are thrilled to announce that Board Treasurer Benjamin Schoenbrun and his wife Inga Schoenbrun have made a matching grant of $500,000 to our new secondary school’s Science, Technology, Engineering and Math (STEM) Program.
 Ben and Inga will match donations to the STEM Program and construction of the science block dollar-for-dollar up to $500,000.
 Please explore other ways to donate here.

 Construction began on the STEM building in September 2024 and HSHS opened for its first classes on Feb 15, 2025.
+By the time that the school opened, the STEM building structure was almost complete.
+In September 2024, this was a bumpy, weedy field.
+This is a rather large building built without power tools.

 Be a part of taking Uganda into the 21st Century.
 Donate today here or on the website at www.reachforuganda.org.